All Episodes

 More on this.

-I mean, that's that's this classic.
+I mean, that's just classic.

-They're very honored by this.
+They're very honored by this in a lot of ways.

-Here's let me go to the phones.
+Here's, let me go to the phones.

 Jim in Egan, Minnesota.